 Make sure you’re money-savvy

 It might seem obvious but when you become self-employed, you sacrifice the regular salary or wage that you might be used to.
 For this reason, it’s important that you prepare for this.
-“Always have a financial backup and never go down to the wire with your money” advises Suzanne Rose, a freelance writer.
+“Always have a financial backup and never go down to the wire with your money” advises Suzanne Lindfors, a freelance writer.
 Working part-time or moonlighting alongside your existing position gives you the chance to build connections and experience before you dive in.

 Ask yourself honestly, what do you need to start?